 If you wish to receive research guidance at another graduate institute outside JAIST, you must submit an "Entrustment of Research Guidance Outside JAIST" form at least two months prior to the start of research to Kyoumu through your supervisor.
-SD program students are required to conduct either (1) or (2) above or an internship detailed in 4.4 above.
+SD program students in the doctoral program are required to conduct study at other educational or research institutes overseas.